Here's a close look at VMART (VMART): financials, valuation, and who owns the stock.

 Is VMART Undervalued

-Craytheon also calculates intrinsic value using the EPS Growth and DCF models.
-The full breakdown with assumptions is available in the detailed analysis.
+Craytheon also derives intrinsic value using the EPS Growth and DCF models.
+The full breakdown, including assumptions, sits in the detailed analysis.

 | Model | Est. Fair Value | vs. Current Price |